thedevleon/dugotovr/README.md

 However, the biggest pain points with two separate cameras is synchronization and a complex post-production workflow, which is hopefully made a little bit easier with this collection of tools.

 ## Tips for shooting with two GoPros
-- Use Timecode Sync regularly to keep both cameras in sync.
+- Use Timecode Sync **before each recording** to keep both cameras in sync.
 This can be done in the [official gopro app](https://community.gopro.com/s/article/HERO12-Black-Timecode-Sync), or via the [labs firmware](https://gopro.github.io/labs/) + the [QR Code Generators](https://gopro.github.io/labs/control/custom/).
 - To get the full resolution and FoV, you need the Max Lens Mod 2.0 / Ultrawide Lens with the following settings:
   - Lens: Standard (do not enable the max / ultrawide lens mode)
   - Framing: 8:7